 To date, we have not generated any revenues.
-We incurred net losses of approximately \$5.8 million and \$9.7 million for the years ended December 31, 2020 and 2021, respectively.
+We incurred net losses of approximately \$5.8 million for the year ended December 31, 2020, and approximately \$2.1 million and \$4.7 million for the six months ended June 30, 2020 and 2021, respectively.
 Our primary use of cash is funding our research and development expenses.
-We used approximately \$4.4 million and \$7.5 million in cash for our operating activities for the years ended December 31, 2020 and 2021, respectively.
+We used approximately \$4.4 million in cash for our operating activities for the year ended December 31, 2020, and approximately \$1.4 million and \$3.5 million for the six months ended June 30, 2020 and 2021, respectively.
 We have financed our operations to date primarily through the issuance of our ordinary shares, the private placement of our convertible preferred stock and the issuance of our convertible promissory notes.
 For more information on our equity financing, see "Description of Share Capital - History of Securities Issuances."
-As of December 31, 2021, we had cash of approximately \$17.3 million.
+As of June 30, 2021, we had cash of approximately \$22.0 million.
 Our cash consists primarily of demand deposits which is unrestricted as to withdrawal and use and have original maturities of less than three months.